Inner Shelf Lateral Exchange (ISLE)

 HF Radar Data Processing and Products

-I am participating in ongoing work to develop and refine new methods to process HF radar backscatter towards the goal of lower error, higher resolution remote sensing of the surface currents of the coastal ocean.
-Additionally, I am interested in developing new products from the core radar observations, such as surface wind and wave estimates.
+This project seeks to develop and refine new methods to process HF radar backscatter towards the goal of lower error, higher resolution remote sensing of the surface currents of the coastal ocean.
+Additionally, we are interested in developing new products from the core radar observations, such as surface wind and wave estimates.